AutodeskGames/stingray-docs/source/interactive_help/managing_content/loading_unloading/defining_packages.md

 This snippet causes all resources of all types to be loaded into memory when this package is loaded, wherever they are located in the source directory.

 Putting this line in the boot package is a useful way of getting up and running quickly, without worrying about how your resources are distributed into packages.
-However, as your game grows, loading everything at once will produce slower and slower boot times, and will eventually cause the game to run out of memory (especially on platforms with less available memory, like mobile phones).
+However, as your project grows, loading everything at once will produce slower and slower boot times, and will eventually cause the engine to run out of memory (especially on platforms with less available memory, like mobile phones).

 ## Special keys